-“Driving-related off-road glances were less frequent with Autopilot active than in manual driving, while non-driving related glances to the down/centre-stack areas were the most frequent and the longest (22 per cent of the glances exceeded 2 s),” it added.
+“Driving-related off-road glances were less frequent with Autopilot active than in manual driving, while non-driving related glances to the down/center-stack areas were the most frequent and the longest (22 percent of the glances exceeded 2 s),” it added.

 The authors said that the model can be used as a reference for safety assessment or to formulate design targets for driver management systems.

 According to the auto-tech website Electrek, Tesla has been releasing quarterly “safety reports”, which they use to claim Tesla vehicles with Autopilot engaged have “close to 10x lower chances of being involved in an accident than the average car”.